HorizontalEnjoyer/HorizontalReading/README.md

  - share your own layouts and positioning (rotations)

-Join Discord if you want
+# Extra

- will upload some examples how to work
+Join Discord if you want - https://discord.gg/FdN9NsSZ will upload some examples there how to work as well as some plans for future development